alterway/formations/cours/cloud/cloud.en.md

 -   SSH public key + private key
 -   Cloud manages and stores the public key
--   This public key is used to give SSH acceéss to the instances
+-   This public key is used to give SSH access to the instances

 ### Network resources 1/2